 Banks that haven't paid much attention to the guidance federal banking regulators released earlier this year for managing remote deposit capture risks might want to get busy.

-In January the Federal Financial Institutions Examination Council (FFIEC) released guidance for identifying risks and evaluating controls associated with
+In January the Federal Financial Institutions Examination Council (FFIEC) released guidance for identifying risks and evaluating controls associated with remote deposit capture (RDC).
+Since then, regulators have been more focused on capital liquidity issues than examining how banks are following the FFIEC guidance, but that's about to change, industry experts said.

 "What regulators told me two weeks ago is that the party is over," said Ruth Razook, CEO of RLR Management Consulting Inc., a La Quinta, Calif.-based firm that provides IT, strategy and other services to banks.
 "The remote deposit capture exam will be part of the IT exam and they'll start examining the banks."